wp-plugins/photos-box/readme.txt

 e.g.

 1. Upload `plugin-name.php` to the `/wp-content/plugins/` directory
-2. Activate the plugin through the 'Plugins' menu in WordPress
+2. Activate the "Photos Box" plugin through the 'Plugins' menu in WordPress
-3. Go to edit gallery in media popup.
+3. Go to edit gallery in media popup and choose type is "Photos Box".

-If any problem occurs, please read [Document](http://photosbox.tk/documents).
+If any problem occurs, please read [Documents](http://photosbox.tk/documents).

 == Screenshots ==
 1. Photos Box - Manual